Mama Campo: Cool and eclectic restaurant interior in Madrid

 Recycled wood lamps by Artilujos in Mama Campo's restaurant interior design

 Mamo Campo comprises a restaurant, grocery store and canteen, located in the heart of Madrid on Plaza de Olavide.
 All three spaces are brimming with interesting designs that extend from the bar to the bathrooms, some by lesser known designers and others by household names such as Tom Dixon and Marteen Baas.
 35 of the designers are Spanish and 12 pieces were specially commissioned and made from recycled materials.
-Above shows recycled chairs by Po-Paris and pendant lights made from scrap wood by Artilujos.
+Above shows repurposed chairs by Po-Paris and pendant lights made from scrap wood by Artilujos.

 Handmade bar at Mama Campo restaurant